VektorTech/jones-store/README.md

 - Learning to work with `next/image` was a bit difficult, especially when trying to resize images.

-- I initially intended on writing all styles and components from scratch but later tapped out and resorted to Material UI due to time constraints.

 - While implementing the slideshow feature of the product component, I ran into a problem where state wasn't updating as intended.
-After a while, I realized that the callback passed to the `setInterval` was using a outdated value of state held inside its closure &mdash; the value initialized during the first render.
-I later discovered an different way to update state by passing a callback to `setState` instead of a value.
+After some point, I realized that the callback being passed to `setInterval` was using an outdated value of state held inside its closure &mdash; the value assigned during the first render.
+I later discovered a different way of updating state by passing a callback to `setState` instead of a value.
 The callback accepts the current value of state to calculate and return a new state.
 [Further details by Dan Abramov...](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)

 - Made some changes to UI in areas that were not accounted for during design, also for layout and stylistic improvements.